storizzi/chatblox/doc/LLM_SUMMARY_commands.md

 ### Specific Script Examples

-* `getWeather.js`: Fetches and displays weather information for a given location.
 * `gitPull.sh`: Executes a `git pull` command in a specified directory.
 * `checkTab.scpt`: Checks for the presence of a specific tab in the Chrome browser.